|2||Barjora, West Bengal|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Delhi air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Delhi is currently 3.8 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|